cal-itp/benefits/docs/deployment/infrastructure.md

 - Secrets, such as values under [Key Vault](https://azure.microsoft.com/en-us/services/key-vault/). [`prevent_destroy`](https://developer.hashicorp.com/terraform/tutorials/state/resource-lifecycle#prevent-resource-deletion) is used on these Resources.
 - [Things managed by DevSecOps](#ownership)

-You'll see these referenced in Terraform as [data sources](https://developer.hashicorp.com/terraform/language/data-sources).

-For browsing the [Azure portal](https://portal.azure.com), you can [switch your `Default subscription filter`](https://docs.microsoft.com/en-us/azure/azure-portal/set-preferences).

 ### Ownership